Photo by Jason Harrell 2018

 And I still relapse, too.
 When stress gets too high, sugary food is all I crave.

-This topic is too big for today’s morning writing routine, so I will come back to it because I’m quite passionate about it too.
+This topic is too big for today’s morning writing routine, so I will come back to it in other ways because I’m quite passionate about it.

 But for today I will close with the reminder, that much more is possible than we know.